borbware/unity-basics-course/project-management/1-git-basics.md

 ## `git remote`

-* If you have inited the git repo already, though, then use:
+* If you have initialized a Git repo already with `git init`, though, then use:
   * `git remote add origin [URL]`
   * Here, the name `origin` refers to the remote repository
+  * It’s the default name for a remote.
+Other names can also be used in its stead.
 * To check which remote repository the current local repository is linked to, use
   * `git remote -v`